julianpeeters/case-class-generator/README.md

     `val x = myParamterizedThing[record.type]`

-* Import the new  class' type tag/manifest, use the `TYPE` type member as a type parameter (implicit scoping rules apply):
+* Import the new  class' implicits and use the `.TYPE` type member as a type parameter (carries a type tag/manifest, implicit scoping rules apply):